 Beware when wearing a dive watch with formal suit

 Dive watches were initially made for scuba diving.
 However, with time, they’ve become a fashion accessory that sometimes can go with formal apparels.

-The classic Rolex Submariner is an example.
+The classic Rolex Submariner (and its homages) is an example.
 After appearing in numerous James Bond movies, this watch has become an icon of classiness, so lots of businessmen choose it to be their everyday watch, not just for diving.